AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/ribbon-dropdown.md

 * [user-menu](?p=molecules-ribbon-dropdown-mobile)

 ### Use Case
-A mechanism to switch from high level services.
+A mechanism to switch between high-level services and sites related to AMA.

 ### Variables
 ~~~